drivendataorg/zamba/README.md

 By default, predictions will be saved to `zamba_predictions.csv`.
 The output csv will have rows labeled by each video filename and columns for each species.
 The default prediction will store all class probabilities, so that cell (i,j) is the probability that animal j is present in video i.

-To see all possible options to can pass to `predict`, run `zamba predict --help` or see the All Optional Arguments page of the [docs](https://zamba.drivendata.org/docs/).
+To see all possible options to pass to `predict`, run `zamba predict --help` or see the All Optional Arguments page of the [docs](https://zamba.drivendata.org/docs/).
 For more details, see the [tutorial](https://zamba.drivendata.org/docs/predict-tutorial/).

 ### Training a model